awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environment-health-console.md

-# Monitoring Environment Health in the AWS Management Console<a name="environment-health-console"></a>
+# Monitoring environment health in the AWS management console<a name="environment-health-console"></a>

 You can access operational information about your application from the Elastic Beanstalk console at [https://console\.aws\.amazon\.com/elasticbeanstalk](https://console.aws.amazon.com/elasticbeanstalk)\.